 - How available are you?
 Customers are global; 9-5 has been extended out to mean 24 hours.
 If you are not available between 5pm and 9am the next day, your business will be lost.
 Decision trees/chatbots will be your best friends.

 - How do you gather feedback and what do you do with it?
 There are many tools that can offer end to end analytics, giving you the opportunity to track your buyer’s behaviour.
 You could also create and distribute pulse surveys as opposed to an old-fashioned DM survey by having a popup on your website asking “How are we doing?”

 - How self-reliant is your website?
 Customers who can navigate your website, find what they are looking for with minimal intuition and zero help creates a great customer experience.
 It also helps loyalty and builds credibility.

 - What is your AI strategy?
 AI helps humans provide answers to customers quickly, which improves satisfaction, eventually.

 Companies have to use technology to improve customer experience in today’s buying climate.
-Where you spot opportunities for automation, scalability and efficiency, leverage technology.
+Where you spot opportunities for automation, scalability, and efficiency; leverage technology.
 Can technology replace humans?
-My view is no. You have to use technology and humans as a hybrid approach.
-Get this right, and your customers will forever be coming back.
+No. You have to use technology and humans as a hybrid approach.
+Get this right, and your customers will keep returning.